alexis-moins/dot/README.md

 # Add a new config file to your dotfiles
 dot add ~/.bashrc

+# Ensure the file was added
+dot status

+# Show git diff
+dot diff .bashrc

 # Remove the original file
 rm ~/.bashrc

 # Create symlinks to your dotfiles in $HOME
 dot install

-# Show changed files
-dot status

-# Show git diff
-dot diff .bashrc

 # Stage one or more files
 dot stage .bashrc